 Men’s speech tends to be more informal than women’s.
 For example, in anime you can hear expressions like あいつ aitsu、すげー sugee that are very casual and used in informal situations only.
 As for particles, there are two of them that are used only by males.

-ぞ zo This is a typical male-used particle which you can find in anime.
+ぞ zo This is a typical male-used particle that you can find in anime.
 It gives the sentence a sense of intimidation and threat.
-Women can use the imperative form directly to express the same sense, for example to give orders to their children, but with the -なさい form, which is more gentle than the imperative form.
+Women can use the imperative form directly to express the same sense, for example, to give orders to their children, but with the -なさい form, which is more gentle than the imperative form.

 Anime and comic books are full of expressions with ぞ particle:

 もう一度聞くぞ！ Mou ichido kiku zo!
 I’ll ask you one more time! (intimidating)